HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_internal_networking.md

 # Configure to Deploy on the Internal Network

-This section contains the procedure to deploy DX on the internal network.
+This section contains the procedure to deploy DX Compose on the internal network.

-## How to deploy DX on the internal network
+## How to deploy DX Compose on the internal network

-To deploy DX on the internal network (with no public access), we need to add the platform-specific annotations for the HAProxy service.
+To deploy DX Compose on the internal network (with no public access), we need to add the platform-specific annotations for the HAProxy service.
 Update your custom `values.yaml` file with the annotation specific to your cloud provider.
 Refer to the list of [annotations](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer).

 ```yaml
 annotations: